-The Fund accepts and acknowledges a significant degree of benchmark risk entailed by its 72.5% equity weighting.
+The Fund accepts and acknowledges a significant degree of benchmark risk entailed by its 62.5% equity weighting.
 In determining the Fund's asset allocation, the following considerations were taken into account:-

-- (i) the long-term investment horizon of the Fund; - (ii) the lower cost of pension provision associated with anticipated long-term equity returns; - (iii) the potential of real assets (such as equities and property) to match the effect of future increases in pension liabilities arising from inflation and pay growth.
+- (i) the long-term investment horizon of the Fund; - (ii) the lower cost of pension provision associated with anticipated long-term equity returns: - (iii) the potential of real assets (such as equities and property) to match the effect of future increases in pension liabilities arising from inflation and pay growth.

 It is recognised that in adopting a benchmark in which equities are the dominant asset class, the Fund is exposed to significant volatility, both in the short-term and in terms of longer-term potential outcome.
 This volatility encompasses both the absolute value of the investment fund and its value relative to the liabilities of the Fund.

-From previous measurements, it is recognised that Fund's benchmark has an expected annual volatility of around 15%.
+From analysis provided by the Fund's independent performance measurers, WM, based on data as at 31 March 2013 it is recognised that Fund's benchmark has an expected annual volatility (exclusive of currency risk) of just over 9%.
 (In this context, volatility represents one standard deviation i.e. the range within which approximately two-thirds of annual outcomes will fall.
 This is not, therefore, the most likely outcome but rather a relative measure of volatility.)
-In variance terms, based on the Fund's value at 31 March 2011, a 20% fall in global equity values would result in approximately a 15% fall in the value of the total Fund, representing around £65m in value terms.
+In monetary value terms, based on the Fund's market value at 31 March 2013, the expected price volatility represented around £46m.
+The tables below detail the expected volatility of the fund's investments (by asset class), in % and monetary terms.